Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/storage.md

 ## Using a single PVC (Not recommended)

-There is an option to use a local Persistent Volume Claim (PVC) for storage.
-This is not recommended, as the deployment pods won't be able to scale as there is one PVC per deployment.
+A local Persistent Volume Claim (PVC) is available for storage.
+However, it is not recommended for scaling up deployments as there is only one PVC per deployment.
 | Name                    | Type           | Value      |
 |-------------------------|----------------|------------|
 | `storage.cloudProvider` | string         | `"none"`   |